 Examines literary and historical roots of "apocalypticism" in early Judaism and Christianity.
 Attention to literary genre, symbolism, metaphor, heaven, hell, angelology, demonology, attitudes toward the end of the world.
 Examines relationship of apocalypticism to shamanism, mysticism, magic, gnosticism, liturgy.

 CAS RN 309: Theology and Piety in Catholic Christianity

 Roman Catholic Theology, tradition and piety, with additional reference to the Orthodox Churches and to the Anglican Communion.
 Dogmas, a sacramental view of reality, a vision of human nature, forms of devout life.
 Catholic inspiration in art and music.

-CAS RN 310: Christendom Divided: Reformation and Religious Conflict in Early Modern Europe
+CAS RN 310: The Reformation: Religious Conflict in Early Modern Europe

-Religious change in the sixteenth and seventeenth centuries; the origins and causes of the Protestant Reformation; the Catholic Reformation; the resulting civil wars in the Germanies, France, and the Netherlands; pertinent aspects of Tudor and Stuart England.
+Examines religious change in sixteenth- and seventeenth-century Europe, particularly the origins and causes of the Protestant Reformation, the parallel Catholic Reformation, and the consequent military conflicts in Germany, France, and the Netherlands.
 Also offered as CAS HI 209.

 CAS RN 312: Buddhism in America